VenturaNotes/Knowledge/Computer Science/Compilers/Douglas Thain/(Home Page) Introduction to Compilers and Language Design 2nd Ed. by Douglas Thain.md

 	- “Different optimization techniques can be implemented as independent modules (each reading and writing the same IR) so that they can be enabled and disabled independently.” ([Thain, p.
 9](zotero://select/library/items/576GCKS7)) ([pdf](zotero://open-pdf/library/items/9WTIQHYF?page=23&annotation=N9KJQH68))
 - “A [[retargetable compile]] contains multiple [[Code Generator|code generators]], so that the same IR can be emitted for a variety of microprocessors.” ([Thain, p.
 10](zotero://select/library/items/576GCKS7)) ([pdf](zotero://open-pdf/library/items/9WTIQHYF?page=24&annotation=CK6HPL2Z))
 ### (2.4) Exercises
-- They exist but not in book #archive
+- They exist but not in book #resource
 ## (3) Scanning
 ### (3.1) Kinds of Tokens
 - “[[Scanning]] is the process of identifying [[tokens]] from the raw text source code of a program.” ([Thain, p.
 11](zotero://select/library/items/576GCKS7)) ([pdf](zotero://open-pdf/library/items/9WTIQHYF?page=25&annotation=MZ8CJJFT))